MattWellie/LaTex_LRG/README.md

 ##What it does

 - This program takes a file as input and creates a typeset reference sequence.
-This sequence is designed to be used during sequence checking, and includes an HGVS nomenclature naming system.
+This sequence is designed to be used during sequence checking, and includes HGVS nomenclature base and amino acid numbering

-- This ensures platform independence through use of platform-ambivalent file paths and naming conventions.
+- This program ensures platform independence through use of OS-ambivalent file paths and naming conventions.

 - Separation into discrete paths allows files in valid GenBank or LRG formats to be used as input without making any changes to the program code.

+- GenBank format files sourced from Ensembl are also usable, with a set of conditions present to handle the format differences between NCBI and Ensembl

 ##Who its for